-Making JMeter accept a HTTP 404 as success
+Making JMeter Accept HTTP 404 (or any 4xx) as Success

-One of the projects I am currently working on involves re-writing a REST service written in ColdFusion into Java/Spring.
-I’m in the testing phase, and am trying to make sure the endpoints behave the same as the ColdFusion versions.
+One of the projects I am currently working on involves re-writing a REST service from one framework to another.
+I'm in the testing phase, and am trying to make sure the new endpoints behave the same as the old version.

-I’m using JMeter to run this test, and it will report any response code of 400 or higher as an error, so I needed to find a way to change that.
+Due to the one-off bulk nature of this test, I'm using JMeter to run this test.
+JMeter reports any response code of 400 or higher as an error, so I needed to find a way to change that.
 There are a few options, but the simplest I could find was the following:

 1. Create a Response Assertion, either at the same level or as a child of the HTTP request